aniru-dh21/laravel-reverb-react-chat/README.md

 > In March of 2024, [Laravel 11 was released](https://blog.laravel.com/laravel-11-now-available).
 And with it arrived a new tool in the Laravel ecosystem: [Laravel Reverb](https://reverb.laravel.com/).

 Reverb is a separate open-source package that's a first-party WebSocket server for Laravel applications.
 It helps facilitate real-time communication between client and server.

+Before this new package, Laravel had event broadcasting, but basically it didn't have a built-in way to set up a self-hosted WebSocket server.
+Fortunately, Reverb now gives us that option.